-b.
-Each GPgeneral permit issued by the department must be:

-(1) Be adopted as an administrative rule in accordance with Iowa Code chapter 17A, the Administrative Procedure Act, Each proposed permit will:

-(1) Bbe accompanied by a fact sheetrationale setting forth the principal facts and methodologies considered during permit development, c.
+- b.
+Each GPgeneral permit issued by the department must be- - (1) Be adopted as an administrative rule in accordance with Iowa Code chapter 17A. the Administrative Procedure Act.
+Each proposed permit will: - (1) Bbe accompanied by a fact sheet rationale setting forth the principal facts and methodologies considered during permit development, - (2) Correspond to existing geographic or political boundaries, and - (3) Be identified in rule 567-60.1364.15(455B). - c.
 If an NPDES permit is required for an activity covered by a GPgeneral permit, the applicant may seek either GPgeneral permit coverage or an individual permit as provided in this chapter.
 Procedures and requirements for obtaining an individual NPDES permit are detailed in 64.3(4)"a."
 Procedures for filing a Notice of Intent for coverage under a general permit are described in 567-64.6(455B) "Completing a Notice of Intent for Coverage Under a General Permit."